himanshi-srivastava1/Temperature-Controlled-LED/README.md

 ## 🚀 Features
 * **Precision Sensing:** Uses a Negative Temperature Coefficient (NTC) thermistor for sensitive thermal detection.
-* **Customizable Threshold:** Includes a 10kΩ potentiometer to manually calibrate the exact "trip point" for the LED. [cite: 11]
+* **Customizable Threshold:** Includes a 10kΩ potentiometer to manually calibrate the exact "trip point" for the LED.
-* **Autonomous Operation:** Works entirely on analog logic without the need for programming or microcontrollers. [cite: 16, 59]
+* **Autonomous Operation:** Works entirely on analog logic without the need for programming or microcontrollers.
-* **Versatile Applications:** Can be modified to trigger cooling fans or buzzers for industrial safety. [cite: 53, 55]
+* **Versatile Applications:** Can be modified to trigger cooling fans or buzzers for industrial safety.

 ## 🛠️ Hardware Components
 | Component | Quantity | Purpose |